awesome-pro/neon-website/content/docs/manage/projects.md

 ## Default resources

-When you add a new project, Neon creates the following resources by default:
+When you add a new project, Unique creates the following resources by default:

 - A default branch called `main`.
 You can create child branches from the default branch or from any previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single primary read-write compute.
 This is the compute associated with the branch.
 For more information, see [Manage computes](/docs/manage/endpoints).